MicrosoftLearning/mslearn-ai-studio/Instructions/08-Challenge-code-first.md

 1. **Azure Cosmos DB account** - to create a database for our customer order data.

 Next, we can validate that we have support resources for managing our application LLM ops needs:
-1. **Application Insights** - to support monitoring and telemerty for the deployed application.
+1. **Application Insights** - to support monitoring and telemetry for the deployed application.
 1. **Container Registry** - to store and manage Docker images used in the project, privately.
 1. **Key vault** - to store project secrets (keys, credentials) securely.
 1. **Storage account** - to store data related to AI project management (including logs).